suessflorian/biological-neurons/Baseline Models/README.md

-Note: This does not display well on github.
-Download and open the file instead.
+Note: If this does not display well on github, download and open the file instead.

 ************ Standard models ************
 MNIST-LeNet5-3-epochs.pt <- (98.95% test accuracy)